philipposslicher/philipposslicher/README.md

 Currently working on `tropobase`, a flexible and observable datababase backup platform written in Rust 🚀.

-Previous working on `Lapsed`, a distributed time-lapse system (also written in Rust).
+Previous worked on `Lapsed`, a distributed time-lapse system (also written in Rust).

 ### Stats